-By the end of the first semester of the first year, the student should meet with their major professor to begin to discuss the choice of a Thesis or Non-Thesis program and possible research projects.
+By the end of the first semester of the first year, the student should meet with their major professor to begin to discuss the choice of a Thesis or Non-Thesis program as well as multimodal options.
 The remaining members of the advisory committee should be selected.